Recycling collections – questions and answers

 What if I have too much to fit in my recycling boxes?

 Extra materials can be left in carrier bags alongside your boxes.
-Please do not use black sacks, as these may be mistaken for rubbish, or use boxes that we have not provided, as others may not be strong enough and will not allow easy sorting on to collection vehicles.
+Please do not use black sacks, as these may be mistaken for rubbish, or use other boxes that we have not provided, as others may not be strong enough and will not allow easy sorting on to collection vehicles as they do not hook on to the vehicles.
 If you need replacement boxes or an additional box, as you regularly have extra materials, please contact Customer Services at your local Council to request for these to be supplied.

 Are lids provided for boxes?

 We do not provide lids for boxes due to the extra cost of providing these for 245,000 households in Somerset.
 If you keep your box outside, it does not matter if most materials get wet, although clothing and shoes need to be kept dry so please avoid putting out on wet days or put out double-bagged.
 To assist with storage between collection, stretch covers are available to purchase.
 Click here for more information.

 Why not have dividers in boxes?

 Dividers or separators are made for recycling boxes, but these are not used in Somerset because of the extra cost and because they would not make collections more efficient.
 Households produce varying quantities of different materials, so it is not possible to provide dividers that would suit all households.

 What happens to materials after they are collected?

 Why do you use boxes for recycling collections and not wheeled bins?